 The Importance Of Diving Insurance For Scuba Divers on Liveaboards

-Diving insurance is important for any dive trip as it offers more protection than just standard travel coverage which often only includes accidents related to car rentals, baggage loss, etc…
+Diving insurance is essential for any dive trip as it offers more protection than just standard travel coverage, which often only includes accidents related to car rentals, baggage loss, etc…

-Diving insurance will cover you for accidents related to scuba diving and medical evacuations which can be very expensive endeavors.
+Diving insurance will cover you for accidents related to scuba diving and medical evacuations, which can be very expensive.

 What Are Typical Liveaboard Dive Trips and Destinations?

 The best liveaboard destinations are spots where the best dive sites are found offshore and inaccessible by day boat.
-Consider somewhere like the Maldives, there are so many islands to explore and the top dive sites are scattered.
-If you only shore dive, you could miss the best sites on offer.
+Consider somewhere like the Maldives.
+There are many islands to explore, and the top dive sites are scattered.
+If you only shore dive, you could miss the best sites.

-Note: these links redirect to our partner Divebooker.com who provide up-to-date information on liveaboard availability in these destinations.
+Note: these links redirect to our partner Divebooker.com which provides up-to-date information on liveaboard availability in these destinations.